marklchaves/cme-dev-style-guide/_docs/basics/06-creating-structured-content.html.md

 - Body content (which can usually be broken apart into smaller elements)
 - Additional links

-Keep in mind that the template has to be reusable, so it's best to focus on the high-level goal of the content type, rather than the message of a particular piece.
+Keep in mind that the template has to be reusable.
+So, it's best to focus on the high-level goal of the content type, rather than the message of a particular piece.

 ### Start from scratch

 If you like outlining before you write, that's a great way to start your template.
-This will give you an early look at the elements you’ll include in your final template and will help organize your writing process.
+Outlining will give you an early look at the elements you’ll include in your final template and will help organize your writing process.

 You may prefer to write a draft first, then outline later based on how the parts fit together.
 Read your draft closely and identify the important elements or patterns you've used.
 Looking for things like introductions, sections with headings, tables, images, and other elements that aren’t topic-specific.
 Write them out and describe how they inform the meaning or usability of the piece.